geoserver/geoserver/doc/en/user/source/community/keycloak/index.rst

 ============================

-This tutorial introduces GeoServer Keycloak support and walks through the process of setting up authentication aganist an Keycloak provider.
+This tutorial introduces GeoServer Keycloak support and walks through the process of setting up authentication against an Keycloak provider.
 It is recommended that the :ref:`security_auth_chain` section be read before proceeding.

 The GeoServer Keycloak-authn/authz plugin will allow you to use an instance of Keycloak to control access to resources within GeoServer.

-Installtation Instructions
+Installation Instructions
 --------------------------

 **As the Keycloak Admin:**